fbahoken/cartogRaflow/README.md

 # Follow-up of updates

 [17 mai]
-- Package being updated on the cran
+- Package being updated on the CRAN
 - compatibiliy with `sf` seems ok for all functions
 - `flowmap()` resulting plot allow overlays with other spatial features